Edward2k/textAdventure/docs/assignment3.md

 The last step returns the description from the *Game*s *validateCommand* call finally back to the *PlayerThread* and stores it as the *result*.
 The result is then printed to the user screen with the *Player*s *output* function, which in turn passes the *result* to the *Printer*.
 This process is repeated an undefined number of times, until (hopefully) Thilo can be saved.

-`Sequence Diagram of the valid command move`
+> Sequence Diagram of the valid command move (Diagram 12)

 [![Sequence-diagram-valid-command-new-valid-command.png](https://i.postimg.cc/FHgRwG53/Sequence-diagram-valid-command-new-valid-command.png)](https://postimg.cc/dh3wy20V)